 Another quality of step-cut diamonds is carat preservation.
 Round brilliant-cut diamonds lose large amounts of rough to achieve the precise symmetry and proportion needed for optimal light return.
 In both their square or rectangular forms, step-cut diamonds have similar outlines to certain types of diamond rough, which in turn results in higher weight retention during cutting.

-Something to Consider for Step-Cut Diamonds
+Considerations for Step-Cut Diamonds

-When thinking about the four C's of a diamond, you may need to prioritize clarity over the other characteristics when considering a step-cut diamond because natural inclusions won't be hidden as well as they would be by the faceting of some other diamond cuts.
+When thinking about the four C's of a diamond, you may need to prioritize clarity over the other characteristics when considering a step-cut diamond because natural inclusions won't be hidden as well as they would be by the faceting of some other diamond cuts

 More Niche Step-Cut Diamonds